Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

-# Automated Testing Framework for Digital Car Instrument Clusters
+# Python's Mastery in Automation testing on Digital Instrument clusters

 ## Objective